yuvalsol/POCOGenerator/README.md

 Then the generator starts running.

-For each table, the generator fires the event `TableGenerating` **before** generating a POCO out of the table.
-If the event argument's `Skip` property is set to `true`, the generator will skip generating a POCO from that table and continue to the next one.
+For each table, the generator fires the event `TableGenerating` **before** generating a POCO from the table.
+If the event argument's `Skip` property is set to `true`, the generator will skip generating a POCO from that table and continue to the next database object.

 The generator fires the event `TablesGenerated` **after** it has finished processing all the tables.
 Once the event argument's `Stop` property is set to `true`, the generator will stop generating POCOs out of the rest of the database objects.